 Because Nellie passed away without leaving a last will and testament, she was considered to have died "intestate."
 Her divorced daughter Norma filed a petition in the Probate Court of Harvey County, asking that Nellie's longtime friend B.E.
 Churchman was suitable for handling the role as executor of the estate.
 The only other property that Nellie owned at the time of her death was old, worn household goods and furniture, worth no more than $20.

 ~ Son Earnest "Paul" Ambler ~

-Paul served in the Army in World War I, and was attached to a Pennsylvania company.
+He later served in the Army and was attached to a Pennsylvania company.

 After coming home after the war, Paul made a name for himself as a semi-professional baseball player.
 He later moved to California and was employed by Los Angeles newspapers as a proofreader.
 He has not yet been located on the federal censuses of 1910 and 1920.

-Paul was married and had at least two children -- Stewart Ambler and Pauline Ambler.
+Together the Amblers produced at least two children -- Stewart Edward Ambler and Pauline Ambler.

-In 1932, he moved to Wickenburg, Maricopa County, AZ, where he worked as a painter.
+In 1932, Paul moved to Wickenburg, Maricopa County, AZ, where he worked as a painter.
 He was a member of the Kellis-Draper Post of the American Legion.

-He died in a Phoenix hospital in late June/early July 1952.
+He died in a Phoenix hospital in on June 30, 1954.
 His remains were laid to rest in the Wickenburg Cemetery.
 The Wickenburg Sun carried a lengthy obituary.